AlkB: Human homologs

-ABH3, like E. coli AlkB, is specific for SS DNA and RNA whereas ABH2 has higher affinity for damages in double-stranded DNA.
+ABH3, like E. coli AlkB, is specific for SS DNA and RNA whereas ABH2 has a higher affinity for damages in double-stranded DNA.

-ALKBH8 has a RNA recognition motif, a methyltransferase domain, and an AlkB-like domain.
+ALKBH8 has an RNA recognition motif, a methyltransferase domain, and an AlkB-like domain.
 The methyltransferase domain generates the wobble nucleoside 5-methoxycarbonylmethyluridine (mcm5U) from its precursor 5-carboxymethyluridine (cm5U).
 The AlkB-like domain generates (S)-5-methoxycarbonylhydroxymethyluridine (mchm5U)in Gly-tRNA-UCC.

 FTO, which is associated with obesity in humans, is the first identified RNA demethylase.
 It demethylates N6-methyladenosine in mRNA.

 There is also another very different protein called AlkB or alkane hydroxylase.
-It is the catalytic subunit of a non-heme diiron protein, catalyzing the hydroxylation of alkanes, in aerobic bacteria that are able to utilize alkanes as a carbon source.
+It is the catalytic subunit of a non-heme diiron protein, catalyzing the hydroxylation of alkanes, in aerobic bacteria that can utilize alkanes as a carbon source.

 Virus homologs

 AlkB domains are present within viral replication-associated proteins of plant RNA viruses of the families Closteroviridae, Alphaflexiviridae, Betaflexiviridae, and Secoviridae.
 Potyviridae is the largest family of plant RNA viruses; among these the AlkB domain is embedded in P1 proteases of endive necrotic mosaic virus (ENMV) of genus Potyvirus, French endive necrotic mosaic virus (FENMV) of Potyvirus, and blackberry virus Y (BlVY) of Brambyvirus.